-The City of Yarra will ensure the responsible collection of rate revenue as a means of paying for the provision of valued community services.
+The City of Yarra will ensure the responsible collection of rate revenue as a means of paying for the provision of valued community services, and renewal of Council's infrastructure.
 In doing so, it will seek to ensure the equitable distribution of the rate burden.
 Rates will be applied in a way that seeks to maintain the diversity within the municipality, not displacing those of a lower socio-economic status, the aged, or those who are not property owners.